ichuksokoh/Projects/minimtype/README.md

 2. Developed mongoDB database for users will element Google login later as well
     - User login available with email and password, password is hashed and jwt token required for user verification
+    - User page created to see WPM and raw WPM over time

 3. May implement test tracking for users who do not save an account

 [def1]: https://monkeytype.com